Inflation has slid again in Europe. What that means for interest rates

 But analysts say the decline from 2.6% in February, though welcome, would likely not be enough to move up the ECB's first interest rate cut.

-The bank meets April 11 but the first reduction in borrowing costs is not expected until June despite an economy that's failing to grow, several analysts said.
+The bank's rate-setting council meets next week, but the first reduction in borrowing costs is not expected until June despite an economy that's failing to grow, several analysts said.

 Annual inflation fell to 2.3% in Germany from 2.7% the month before and to 2.4% in France from 3.2%.
-The data from Germany — Europe's largest economy — “brings some relief for the ECB,” said Carsten Brzeski, global head of macro at ING.
+The data from Germany — Europe’s largest economy — “brings some relief for the ECB,” said Carsten Brzeski, global head of macro at ING bank.

-But prices for services, which include everything from movie tickets to medical care, are still high.
+But prices for services, which include everything from movie tickets to medical care, are still high, and ECB officials will want to see the latest numbers on wage increases, analysts say.

-The ECB also will want to see the latest numbers on wage increases, meaning that “as long as the economy doesn't fall off a cliff, the ECB will sit tight next week, waiting for more data and the June meeting,” he said.
+“We think the ECB will commence with rate cuts in June,” said Rory Fennessy, senior economist at Oxford Economics.
+“While core inflation eased, the stubbornness of services inflation and the desire for the ECB for more wage data makes an April rate cut unlikely.”

 The U.S. Federal Reserve also is expected to cut rates later this year.
 Fed officials have penciled in three rate cuts, even as the decline in inflation there has slowed.